drug-discovery-ai/deda-drug-evaluation-and-discovery-agent/mcp/README.md

 ```
 Behind the scenes, the AI (i.e. LLM) connects to real tools like Boltz, Pocket2Mol, or ESMFold to get the job done—accurately and reproducibly.

-Currently we are focusing only integrating LLM to explore the vast capability of the `boltz` tool. **Contributions** are welcome to help expand integration with popular tools like `Pocket2Mol`, `DeepChem`, and `RDKit—with` the goal of supporting a broader range of bioinformatics workflows.
+Currently we are focusing only integrating LLM to explore the vast capability of the `boltz` tool. **Contributions** are welcome to help expand integration with popular tools like `Pocket2Mol`, `DeepChem`, and `RDKit` —with the goal of supporting a broader range of bioinformatics workflows.

 We leverage Model Control Protocl (mcp) to develop the bio-informatics AI agent.